 What if you do not provide personal data?

-You are under no statutory or contractual obligation to provide data to Cambridgeshire County Council/LGSS during the recruitment process.
+You are under no statutory or contractual obligation to provide data to Cambridgeshire County Council during the recruitment process.
 However, please be aware that if you decline, it will not be possible for your application to progress as we will be unable to process the data needed to do this.

 Data Protection Officer Contact Details

-The name and contact details for the Data Protection Officer for Cambridgeshire County Council is outlined below:
+Contact details for the Data Protection Officer for Cambridgeshire County Council is outlined below:

 Post: Information and Records Team, OCT1224, Cambridgeshire County Council, Shire Hall, Cambridge, CB3 0AP